arneBersch/Zoeglfrex/Readme.md

 # Zöglfrex
 Zöglfrex is a Free and Open Source stage lighting software.

-It currently only runs on Ubuntu Linux, however, Appimage and Windows support is planned, too.
+It currently only runs on Linux (via AppImage).
+However, Windows support is planned, too.

 See the [Releases page](https://github.com/arneBersch/Zoeglfrex/releases/) to download the latest version of Zöglfrex.